Montreal-Quakers/website/new_attender/repping_meeting.md

 * Perhaps use the time at business meeting to:
   * pray for folks at your local meeting
   * for Quakers in Canada or beyond
-  * or for peace and justice in our world
+  * for peace and justice in our world
 * For the business as it arises, it often happens that representatives won't be moved to say much.
   * The business presented is hopefully in good and competent hands.
   * In that case, our role as representative is simply to give thanks for this.